Bunghoolio/DisasterResponsePipeline/README.md

 ### 3. Flask Web App

-  1. Run the following commands in the project's root directory to set up your database and model.
+  1. Run the following commands in the project's root directory to set up your database and model.<br/>
-    To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    To run ETL pipeline that cleans data and stores in database<br/>
+        `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`<br/>
-    To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    To run ML pipeline that trains classifier and saves<br/>
+        `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`<br/>

-  2. Run the following command in the app's directory to run your web app.
+  2. Run the following command in the app's directory to run your web app.<br/>
     `python run.py`

   3. Go to http://0.0.0.0:3001/ or to http://localhost:3001/